“I couldn’t look at what patients were wearing.” Lukáš Klimpera on why he started making barefoot shoes

 Were barefoot shoes a solution for all your patients?

 I wouldn’t presume to say that.
 Of course, there are diagnoses like diabetes, peripheral innervation disorders, and various injuries where classic barefoot shoes are not ideal.
 I also wouldn’t recommend them to people who don’t have the time to devote to their musculoskeletal system and how they walk so they don’t injure themselves, especially with heavy footsteps.
-For them, the best and safest option is wearing a pair of our Comfort shoes with a soft insole or walking barefoot on a soft surface like sand at the beach.
+For them, the best and safest option is wearing a pair of our Comfort shoes with a soft insole and a cushioned outsole, or walking barefoot on a soft surface like sand at the beach.

 What do you mean by heavy footsteps?
 Does that mean we’re walking the wrong way?